-Through small-group conversations that matter, students gain experience participating in class discussion, responding to questions, and listening effectively.
+Through small-group conversations that matter, students gain experience participating in class discussions, responding to questions, and listening effectively.
 GLAS coaches work with students to help them better understand US university expectations and gain insight into what students and instructors expect from each other in classrooms.
 GLAS students who are already teaching can practice lectures or lab presentations with their coach.

 All international graduate students are welcome to attend and participate in the program.